Ingenator/MixPanel-Client/README.md

-# MixPanelHttpClient Wiki
+# MixPanelHttpClient

-MixPanelHttpClient is a simple MixPanel Http client for C#
+MixPanelHttpClient is a simple MixPanel Http client for C#, it's built with NetStandard 1.4 so you can use it in your Xamarin.Android, Xamarin.iOS and Xamarin.Form.

 ## Features